Racism in Russia: Publishers and periodicals

+Targeted groups

 Africans

 Official attitudes towards African people were nominally neutral during the Soviet Union, because of its internationalist agenda.
 As a part of its support of decolonization of Africa, the Soviet Union offered free education for selected citizens of African states.
 However, once in the Soviet Union, these students experienced everyday racism directed at them from all classes of society.
-In 1963, Moscow was the site of spontaneous protests which saw African students protest the murder of a black man, who was killed by a family of a Russian woman he was dating.
+In 1963, Moscow was the site of spontaneous protests which saw African students protest the murder of a black man, who was killed by a family of the Russian woman he was dating.

-In 2006, some exchange students claimed, "monkey" insults were so frequent that students ceased reporting them.
+In 2006, some exchange students claimed that "monkey" insults were so frequent that students ceased reporting them.

 In 2010, Jean Sagbo became the first black man in Russia to be elected to government.
 He is a municipal councillor in the village of Novozavidovo, 100 km north of Moscow.

 In 2013, Member of Duma Irina Rodnina has publicly posted a picture showing Obama with a banana on Twitter.

 A Tatar owned supermarket in Tatarstan sold calendars with images of American president Obama depicted as a monkey and initially refused to apologize for selling the calendar.
 They were then forced to issue an apology later.

 In mid-2016, after tensions rose between the US and Russia, a Tatarstan ice cream factory produced "Obamka" (little Obama) ice cream with packaging showing a black child wearing an earring; the move was seen as an illustration of both anti-Americanism in Russia and enduring, Soviet-era racism in the country.
 The company, which stated that the ice cream was not intended to be political, halted production of the line shortly after the controversy arose.

 Crimean Tatars

-Tatarophobia towards Crimean Tatars was state-enforced during the Soviet era through the racially-based special settlement system, which confined the deported Crimean Tatar nation in small perimeters within Central Asia and the Mari ASSR and deprived them of a variety of civil liberties that other peoples had.
+Discrimination against Crimean Tatars was state-enforced during the Soviet era through the racially based special settlement system, which confined the deported Crimean Tatar nation in small perimeters within Central Asia and the Mari ASSR and deprived them of a variety of civil liberties that other peoples had.
 While no longer officially a state-mandated institution, prejudice and negative attitudes against Crimean Tatars remain pervasive throughout government and society; a notable example being when Russian consul Vladimir Andreev demanded that none of the invited Russian citizens attend the debut of Haytarma, a film about Crimean Tatar twice Hero of the Soviet Union Amet-khan Sultan, claiming that the film could not possibly be accurate because it was directed by a Crimean Tatar.